Honkai: Star Rail: Gameplay

-A battle in Honkai: Star Rail; here is the female Trailblazer, showcasing its turn-based combat system.
+A battle in Honkai: Star Rail showcasing its turn-based combat system; currently, it is the female Trailblazer's (gray hair) turn.

 Honkai: Star Rail follows the gameplay style of classic Japanese role-playing games where players build up a lineup of characters and control a team of up to four in turn-based combat.
-In addition to various stats that affect characters' strength, each character has a combat type that affects the kind of damage dealt to targets, a character class referred to as a Path (see Story and Setting § Setting) that defines their combat role, and a set of unique abilities called Traces used in combat.
+In addition to various stats that affect characters' strength, each character has a combat type that affects the kind of damage dealt to targets, a character class referred to as a Path that defines their combat role, and a set of unique abilities called Traces used in combat.
 Each character can equip a weapon known as a Light Cone, that has various effects that activate if the Paths of both the character and Light Cone match.
 Characters can also equip various Relics, similar to Artifacts in Genshin Impact.

+A screenshot of the gameplay for Honkai: Star Rail outside of combat.
+In the center is the character Sparxie; to the right of the screen, the player has added the characters Sparkle, Yao Guang and a variant of Dan Heng to the party.

 Elements of open-world and dungeon exploration are present, with multiple mechanics including the gacha system, carried over (with slight differences) from Genshin Impact.
 Instead of exploring one large map, players explore smaller, self-contained areas on each world, which contain treasure chests, puzzles, and other interactable elements.
 Both games have mechanics of gacha games, in which players spend in-game currency that can be earned in-game or purchased with real money through microtransactions to receive new characters and weapons.
 Additional gameplay features include an auto-battle system, fast-forward options during combat, and cross-save support between platforms.

 The game's premium currency, Stellar Jade, is primarily used to purchase Star Rail Passes to obtain characters and Light Cones through a mechanic called "warping", and can be earned through gameplay progression, events, and achievements.